Scientific Name

 Size

-- Adult may reach 5 feet long.
+- Adults may reach 5 feet long.

 - The baby kingsnakes are about 8 to 12 inches long.